 7. Evaluation of a psychological or human service program; or

-(2) All credential holders from this board shall restrict their practice to the delivery of specific services for which they are competent based on professional education, training, and experience.
+(2) All license holders from this board shall restrict their practice to the delivery of specific services for which they are competent based on professional education, training, and experience.

 Section 3.
 Dual Credentialing.
-(1) An individual who holds both a credential to practice psychology from this board and a mental health credential from another regulatory board authorized by Kentucky statute shall:
+(1) An individual who holds both a license to practice psychology from this board and a mental health credential from another regulatory board authorized by a Kentucky statute shall:

-(b) Inform the recipient of a particular service under which credential the provider is practicing;
+(a) Inform the recipient of a particular service under which license the provider is practicing;

-(d) Not deliver psychological services as defined by KRS 319.010 under the auspices of another credential, recognizing that some activities are exempted by KRS 319.015.
+(b) Not participate in the “practice of psychology” as defined by KRS 319.010 under the auspices of another credential, recognizing that some activities are exempted by KRS 319.015.

 (2) Psychological testing as defined by 201 KAR 26:115 shall not be delivered under a credential other than a license issued by the Board of Examiners of Psychology.
 (15 Ky.R.
 1727; Am.
 2010; eff.
 3-10-1989; 20 Ky.R.
 577; 931; eff.
 10-21-1993; 25 Ky.R.
 403; 820; eff.
 9-16-1998; 28 Ky.R.
 1456; 1800; eff.
 2-7-2002; 37 Ky.R.
 1513; eff.
 3-4-2011; 42 Ky.R.
 503; 1716; eff.
 12-16-2015.)